Time for a joined-up approach to mental health

 ‘We are delighted to have more than 200 business supporters and partners, reaching out through them to more than 187,500 individual workers, helping to improve awareness and create safe environments in which such conversations can take place.

-‘We continue to encourage business leaders not only to take the time to start the conversation in their workplaces, but also ask them to recognize this as a true investment in their people and their business overall.
+‘We continue to encourage business leaders to not only take the time to start the conversation in their workplaces, but also ask them to recognize this as a true investment in their people and their business overall.

-‘We stress the importance of taking a joined-up approach and importantly supporting their managers to help facilitate such conversations.
+‘We stress the importance of taking a joined-up approach and, importantly, supporting their managers to help facilitate such conversations.
 After all, managers are a reflection of their business’ priorities and values and, therefore, need to be able to demonstrate that their businesses are serious about their people’s health and well-being.

 ‘Mates in Mind has always advocated an approach that includes developing awareness and skills for those managing people within workplaces, to whom many employees are likely to turn to when they need to start a conversation about their mental health.
 We welcome the opportunity to work with others across all industries and encourage them to reach out to us.’